 3.37 The Bank is aware of the importance of its fiduciary responsibilities in the management of the Equity of Investment account holders.
 Transactions with Investment Account Holders are entered into only on the basis of signed subscription and underlying investment agreements, and internal procedures are in place for the proper management and handling of these responsibilities.
-(Refer to statement of changes in off-balance equity of investment account holders to the consolidated financial statements).
+(Refer to statement of changes in off-balance assets under management).